Monty Hall: Career

 He succeeded Jack Narz as host of a game show called Video Village, which ran from 1960 to 1962 on CBS.
 From 1961 to 1962, Hall hosted its spinoff, Video Village Junior, which featured children.
 After moving to Southern California, Hall became the host of the game show Let's Make a Deal, which he developed and produced with partner Stefan Hatos.

 Let's Make a Deal aired on NBC daytime from December 30, 1963, to December 27, 1968, and on ABC daytime from December 30, 1968, until July 9, 1976, along with two prime time runs.
 It aired in syndication from 1971 to 1977, from 1980 to 1981, from 1984 to 1986, and again on NBC briefly from 1990 to 1991, with Hall replacing Bob Hilton, who had been dismissed.
-He was producer or executive producer of the show through most of its runs.
+He was the producer or executive producer of the show through most of its runs.
 During the show's initial run, Hall appeared alongside model Carol Merrill and announcer Jay Stewart.
 In 1969, he guest-starred on season 4, episode 5, of That Girl, playing Dr. Pellman, a dentist.

 Besides Let's Make a Deal, the game show Split Second, which originally ran on ABC from 1972 to 1975 with Tom Kennedy as host, and again in syndication in 1986 with Hall hosting that version, was the only other successful program from Hatos-Hall Productions.
 In 1975, he published his autobiography, co-authored with Bill Libby, called Emcee Monty Hall.
 Other game shows from Hatos' and Hall's production company included Chain Letter in 1966; a revival of the venerable 1950s-era panel quiz Masquerade Party in 1974; Three for the Money in 1975; It's Anybody's Guess in 1977, which reunited Let's Make a Deal announcer Jay Stewart with Hall, who also hosted the show; and the Canadian-based The Joke's on Us in 1983.
 Hall filled in as guest host on several daytime game shows while Let's Make a Deal was on NBC, most notably What's This Song? and PDQ.

 In 1979, Hall hosted the only game show since Video Village which he did not produce, Goodson-Todman's All-New Beat the Clock.
-Also, in 1979, Hall made an appearance on the game show Password Plus as a game show contestant, followed by another week of appearances in August 1980 (just prior to the launch of the upcoming Canadian-produced Let's Make a Deal revival, which he took the opportunity to plug).
+Also, in 1979, Hall made an appearance on the game show Password Plus as a game show contestant, followed by another week of appearances in August 1980 (just before the launch of the upcoming Canadian-produced Let's Make a Deal revival, which he took the opportunity to plug).
 He appeared as himself on "The Promise Ring" episode of That '70s Show in 2001.
 He played the host of a beauty pageant who schemed to become "the world's most powerful game show host" in the Disney animated series American Dragon: Jake Long.
 He appeared on GSN Live on March 14, 2008, and hosted a game of Let's Make a Deal for Good Morning America on August 18, 2008, as part of Game Show Reunion week.